CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-innovation/backup-cortex-application.md

 1. Wait for the script to finish running.
 This should take between 2 to 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.

+## Preserve installation files

+Ensure that the installation files are backed up or kept on the server, especially the scripts and config files that have been modified.
+This will make it easier to remove or configure further scheduled backups in the future.

 ## Remove Backup

+{{% alert title="Note" %}}Follow these instructions to remove a scheduled backup.{{% /alert %}}

 #### Configure the Backup Script

+1. In the `Cortex Innovation 2025.3 - App Server Install Scripts\Recovery` folder, locate the `Cortex.Innovation.Backup.ps1` script and open it with a text editor.
-1. If the scheduled backup needs to be removed, then configure the script according to the details given below:
+1. Configure the script according to the details given below:

     ```powershell
     .\Cortex.Backup.ps1 `